 Common Mistakes and How to Avoid Them

-- Ignoring Out-of-Range Values: Some teams test only valid boundaries and skip invalid / just-beyond limits.
+Even with its benefits, BVA can be misapplied:- Ignoring Out-of-Range Values: Some teams test only valid boundaries and skip invalid / just-beyond limits.
 Always include these to catch off-by-one errors.

 - Overlooking Multi-Parameter Interactions: In systems with multiple inputs (e.g., age and tenure), testing parameters one at a time misses combined boundary defects.
 Use combinatorial BVA.